 In 1994, Congressman Lynch was elected to the Massachusetts House of Representatives.
 After just fourteen months in office, he was elected to the Massachusetts State Senate in a special election.
 In the Senate, he served as the Chair of the Joint Committee on Commerce and Labor.

 In 1999, he earned a Master's Degree in Public Administration from Harvard University's John F. Kennedy School of Government.

 During his career as an ironworker, Congressman Lynch worked at the General Motors Plant in Framingham, Massachusetts, the General Dynamics Shipyard in Quincy, Massachusetts and the U.S. Steel Plant in Gary, Indiana, all of which were either shut down or severely curtailed due to unfair foreign trade practices.
 Congressman Lynch's first-hand experience in seeing the effects of plant closings on American workers and on local communities has led him to focus on efforts to improve U.S. Trade Policy and protect American jobs.

-In the 113th Congress, Congressman Lynch is a member of the Financial Services Committee and the Committee on Oversight and Government Reform, where he serves as Ranking Member on the Subcommittee on Federal Workforce, U.S. Postal Service and the Census.
-Lynch is also a member of the Subcommittee on National Security.
+In the 114th Congress, Congressman Lynch is a member of the Financial Services Committee and the Committee on Oversight and Government Reform, where he serves as Ranking Member on the Subcommittee on National Security.
+Lynch is also a member of the Subcommittee on Government Operations.

 Congressman Lynch is a co-founder of the Congressional Labor and Working Families Caucus, which was formed to protect workers’ rights and educate Members of Congress on issues that impact American families.